NativeScript/docs-v7/ui/action-bar.md

 You can explicitly control the visibility of the `ActionBar` by setting the `actionBarHidden` property of the `Page`.

-In **Android** the application bar is visible by default - showing the name of the application as title.
+In **Android**, the application bar is visible by default and shows the name of the application as title.
 The navigation button is visible only when it is explicitly defined in the application.

-In **iOS**, if the application bar is empty (not defined in XML), it is hidden on the fist page and automatically shown after navigation to host the navigation button.
+In **iOS**, if the application bar is empty (E.g. no title or action items are defined), it is hidden on the fist page and automatically shown after navigation to host the navigation button.
 If the action bar is not empty (e.g. there is title or action items defined) it will be shown on first page too.

 ## Hiding Action Items